MeanyLodge/History/docs/Anniversary.md

 - 2003

+####

+#### Zoo

+A traditional Meany custom is to endearlingly name our mobile machinery after an appropriate animal.
+The zoo houses some of our animals and any at one time or another when they need some tending to.
+The zoo can also be used for sheltered activities such as [MOFA](MOFA) and the [Mushroom society's](Mushroom-Weekend) weekend for display tables, etc.

+#### Cat House

+It was built in 1980 just south of the Hut and the Industrial Park.
+It has three levels, the upper two are used for tools and parts storage.
+The main floor is a shop to support repairs on the Cat, the Rat, Mouse, and all the animals; therefore the name "Cat House".
+The committee has so far resisted the idea of installing a red light by the entrance.
+After the day's work was done it became the source of Walt Little's famous boxed "Spring Water", supplied by Franzia, which he supplied with a mischievous grin.

+#### TomCat

+Once there is snow on the ground the Bombardier snow tractor is used to haul everything, including skiers, the three miles from the parking lot up to the lodge.
+The cat was bought in 1960, when NPRR stopped its passenger train service to Meany.
+Legendary meanyite [Tom Van DeVander](Tom-Van-DeVander) has piloted hte cat from 1960 to 2002 (hence the name "Tomcat").
+Tomcat is the most important support animal at Meany.
+The stories Tom and it have generated over the decards are too numerous to explore here, but compiled in a book they would make very colorful reading of man and machine and volunteers in the backcountry.
+Snow tractors have notoriously high maintenance requirements, and due to age and heavy use Tomcat is almost always in need of care.
+Original engine: Chrysler 252, flat head.
+New engine: Chevyrolet 292, six cylinder, installed in 1971.
+New transmission: Chevyrolet, installed in 1971.
+New belts: Meany manufactured, rock conveyor-Dacron, 1969.
+The frame was lengthened by about five feet in 1998 by Mike Lonergan.
+Total carrying capacity is about 100 people and their gear towed by ropes and in machine.

+#### Ox

+A four wheel drive, post WW II design 3/4 ton Dodge weapons carrier is used for hard labor in the summer and fall.
+An "A-frame" attachment can be mounted for heavy lifting.
+Unlike other oxen, it hibernates all winter under the tow hut - nose in - so that its winch is out of reach of potential thieves.

 #### Pack Rat

 This Thiokol snow tractor was scrounged up cheaply from BPA in 1977 for hill packing.
 It his now used as auxiliary transportation when [Tom Cat](Tom-Cat) is ailing or its load is too much.
 On ski lesson days it becomes "Munchkin Express" hauling kids up to their ski classes.
 A roller can be mounted on the rear for hill grooming.